redox-os/website/content/news/this-week-in-redox-35.md

 Basically, a fun way of testing and discover bugs in the system, and ultimately hardening it!

+So far, it has been productive!
+We have found (and successfully fixed) few bugs:

+- An issue with too many arguments to exec not returning E2BIG: [redox-os/kernel#81](https://github.com/redox-os/kernel/issues/81)
+- An issue with the kernel attempting to remap kernel code (and failing due to protections) in: [redox-os/kernel#79](https://github.com/redox-os/kernel/issues/79)
+- An issue with address validation allowing overflows: [redox-os/kernel@dcb49be](https://github.com/redox-os/kernel/commit/dcb49be48133cf811dcd870e8af5f7ffaffc2ab0)
+- An issue with su allowing login as any user by pressing `Ctrl+D`: [redox-os/userutils@02759b4](https://github.com/redox-os/userutils/commit/02759b4a5a347726e6e81d4ee46a2ade86fd9e1e)

+Without further ado, let's start with this week's work!

-Regarding changes, we have some interesting ones.
-Starting with the work done in the **kernel** related to the implementation of the `SIGCONT/SIGSTOP` signals, fixes for the TLS when forking that were causing some programs to misbehave and/or crash, and the implementation of `waitpid` on `PGID`.
+We begin with the **kernel**, where `SIGCONT/SIGSTOP` signals were implemented, a bug in the TLS when forking was fixed (this one was causing some programs to crash and/or miss behave), along with the implementation of `waitpid` on `PGID`.

 One interesting thing I saw in the kernel was the start of the work on PTI (Page Table Isolation) as a mitigation for the recently discovered [Meltdown vulnerability](https://en.wikipedia.org/wiki/Meltdown_(security_vulnerability)).
-I was gladly impressed when looking at the [changes](https://github.com/redox-os/kernel/commit/a6550341bbe3614d595dd8ba8113517f3a25f637), very interesting to see how small, localized and the time frame in which they were made.
+I was gladly impressed while looking at the [changes](https://github.com/redox-os/kernel/commit/a6550341bbe3614d595dd8ba8113517f3a25f637), how small, isolated they were.
+All of this, without mentioning the time frame in which they were made.
 One of the advantages of having a microkernel!

-Also in the low level, **syscall**, our system call interface crate, got a bunch of additions like: `WUNTRACED`/`WCONTINUED`, `wif*` functions, and lastly a few more `wait` calls.
+Also in the low level, **syscall**, our system call interface crate, got a bunch of additions like: `WUNTRACED`/`WCONTINUED`, `wif*` functions, and a few more `wait` calls.

 A quick look at **Redoxfs** reveals a small change to enter into the null namespace by [@jackpot51](https://github.com/jackpot51).

-Moving up to the **drivers** [@ids1024](https://github.com/ids1024) have been busy working on an `ATAPI` driver which gives support for CD-ROM drives.
+Moving up to the **drivers** [@ids1024](https://github.com/ids1024) have been busy working on an `ATAPI` driver which gives support for CD-ROM drives along with an [implementation](https://github.com/ids1024/iso9660-rs) of the ISO-9660 filesystem (the standard filesystem for CD-ROM drives).
 I think is pretty cool!

-On the **Ion** shell We saw the addition `isatty` builtin by [@Sag0Sag0](https://github.com/Sag0Sag0) as well as many small fixes and improvements.
+On the **Ion** shell We saw the addition of the `isatty` builtin by [@Sag0Sag0](https://github.com/Sag0Sag0) as well as many small fixes and improvements.

-In the **Cookbook**, the collection of package recipes for Redox [@zachlute](https://github.com/zachlute) added the `logd` package which implements a log daemon located at `log:` for collecting all log output.
+In the **Cookbook**, the collection of package recipes for Redox, [@zachlute](https://github.com/zachlute) added the `logd` package which implements a log daemon located at `log:` for collecting all log output.

-During this period, I saw a lot of activity on the GUI front, particularly **Orbtk** and **Orbutils** namely: Changes to allow apps to add classes and pseudo-classes to widgets, the addition of a `Style` trait to remaining widgets, correction on the initialization of fonts in `WindowBuilder`, the implementation of `KeyPressed` and `KeyReleased` events and some other goodies.
+During this period, I saw a lot of activity on the GUI front, particularly **Orbtk** and **Orbutils** namely: Changes to allow apps to add classes and pseudo-classes to widgets, the addition of a `Style` trait to remaining widgets, correction on the initialization of fonts in `WindowBuilder`, the implementation of `KeyPressed` and `KeyReleased` events plus some other goodies.
 Good work [@blackle](https://github.com/blackle) and [@FloVanGH](https://github.com/FloVanGH)!

-Last but not least we have the **Userutils** **Coreutils** and **Extrautils** with bugfixes for `su`, updates to `README` and some unused code removal respectively.
+Lastly (but not least) we have the **Userutils** **Coreutils** and **Extrautils** with bugfixes for `su`, updates to `README` and some unused code removal respectively.

 Looking forward to see you soon in the next issue of TWiRx.

-BTW! keep trying to [Crash Redox](https://www.reddit.com/r/rust/comments/7rv9vw/redox_os_crash_challenge/) and report bugs!
+BTW! keep trying to [crash Redox](https://www.reddit.com/r/rust/comments/7rv9vw/redox_os_crash_challenge/) and report bugs!

 ## Redox